Master of Fine Arts in Music with Specialisation in Improvisation and World Music Performance

 Graduates of the programme receive the degree Master of Fine Arts in Music with a specialization in Improvisation and World Music.

 The Academy of Music and Drama operates from four locations in Gothenburg: Eklandagatan 86, Åvägen 24 (Brewhouse), Vasagatan 50 (HDK-Valand) and Triörgatan 1 (Andra stället).
+This programme is primarily located at Eklandagatan 86.

 The programme is taught at the Academy of Music and Drama in central Gothenburg.
 The building offers rehearsal rooms, concert stages and recording studios, among other things,.
 Visiting address: Fågelsången 1, Gothenburg.